As the alternator and battery in your car serve similar purposes, it can be difficult to tell which part is causing problems.

 You should have your vehicle looked at right away if you notice any of these alternator issues.

-Likewise, any strange sounds from the stereo, electric windows that are slow to close or a speedometer showing unusual readings can all point towards a bad alternator.
+Any strange sounds from the radio, electric windows that are slow to close or a speedometer showing unusual readings can all point towards a bad alternator.

-You may have a slipping alternator belt if you smell burning or hear growling.
+You may have a slipping alternator belt if you smell burning, hear growling or your lights are dim.

 A professional mechanic will be able to find the source of the issue for you.